ericbutz/developer-portal/app/guides/send-money/fetch-funding-sources.md

 ---
 # Step 2: Fetch funding sources

-Now that you’ve created a Customer associated its funding source, you can initiate your first transfer.
+Now that you’ve created a Customer and associated its funding source, you can initiate your first transfer.
 The transfer requires the following information:

 - The funding source to pull the funds from (your linked bank account)
 - The recipient to push the funds to